 1.1.
 Model of XML element in X-definition

-As a starting point, we consider an XML element providing some data:
+As a starting point, consider an XML element that describes a book:

 published = "2010" >